bagusbrontosie/machine-learning-with-minishift/README.md

 `(x_train, y_train), (x_test, y_test)` are variables that will have the data from the MNISt dataset split up into training and validation sets that will be used by the neural network to confirm whether or not it's getting better at the job we've assigned it.

-Beneath that, copy and paste the following code snippet.
-Be sure to maintain the indentation, as Python is very picky about that sort of thing...

 ```python
     if K.image_data_format() == 'channels_first':
         x_train = x_train.reshape(x_train.shape[0], 1, img_rows, img_cols)